cairo-book/cairo-chatbot/README.md

 # Cairo chatbot

-This is a chatbot to discuss and learn about the [Cairo language](https://cairo-lang.org/)
+This is a chatbot to help you learn and code with the [Cairo language](https://cairo-lang.org/)

 ## What's inside?